-Driven by his Native Hawaiian ancestry, Kekoa Taparra, MD, PhD, a Stanford Medicine resident in radiation oncology, has focused his research on the health disparities experienced by Pacific Islanders, which includes Native Hawaiians, in terms of health outcomes and underrepresentation in the medical field.
+Driven by his Native Hawaiian ancestry, Kekoa Taparra, MD, PhD, a Stanford Medicine resident in radiation oncology, has focused his research on the representation of Pacific Islanders, which includes Native Hawaiians, in the U.S. medical field as well as the ethnic group's health outcomes.

-Taparra and Curtiland DeVille, MD, a colleague from Johns Hopkins, recently published a paper in JAMA Network Open that takes a closer look at the underrepresentation of Pacific Islanders in health care.
-Previous studies showed that nearly 25% of the Hawaiian population identifies as Native Hawaiian or Other Pacific Islander, however less than 4% of physicians come from this group.
-Using national medical school, residency and academic faculty data collected from 2000 to 2020, Taparra and DeVille found that representation of Pacific Islanders in medicine was still abysmally low.
+Taparra and Curtiland DeVille, MD, a colleague from Johns Hopkins University, published a paper in September 2021 in JAMA Network Open that showed the percentage of Pacific Islander medical students and physicians in the United States was abysmally low.
+(For instance, Native Hawaiian people make up 20% of the population of Hawaii but less than 4% of the physician workforce.)
+Previous studies showed that even in Hawaii, where nearly 25% of the Hawaiian population identifies as Native Hawaiian or Other Pacific Islander, less than 4% of physicians come from this group.

 I spoke with Taparra about his background as a Native Hawaiian, the low rates of Pacific Islander people in medicine in the United States, and what can be done to address the gap.
 The following conversation has been edited for clarity and length.

 What motivated you to take a closer look at these disparities?

 For Pacific Islanders, including in Native Hawaiians, there are higher rates of cancer than other major ethnic and racial groups.
 A lot of my memories of growing up are of many family members suffering through cancer.
 At the end of my PhD, when I applied to medical school, I wrote about high cancer rate disparities among Pacific Islanders in my residency application.

 Dr. DeVille was one of the people who interviewed me and he encouraged me to pursue this line of inquiry.
 I've been lucky to be involved with a lot of research focusing on those disparities, in terms of health outcomes and in representation in medicine.